mmctl/easycrypt-ext/README.md

 2. **Restart Emacs**
    Restart Emacs for the changes to take effect.
-If Emacs starts without errors, you should be good to go.
+If Emacs starts without errors, you should be good to go (warnings are usually fine).

 That’s it!
-EasyCrypt Ext should now load automatically with EasyCrypt (e.g., when you open an `.ec` or `.eca` file).
+EasyCrypt Ext should now load automatically with EasyCrypt (e.g., when you open a `.ec` or `.eca` file).
 To get familiar with the available features, see [Features, Commands, and Keybindings](#features-commands-and-keybindings).
 Alternatively, check out [Extras](#extras), [Enhancements](#enhancements), or [Tips and